yash-bansod/YashB-sysadmin-test/README.md

 # YashB-sysadmin-test
-System Admin test entry for the SNTC server by Yash Bansod (B18095)!!!!
+System Admin test entry for the SNTC server by Yash Bansod (B18095).
+Yippeer?